TBendong/TBendong.github.io/_pages/about.md

 ---

 <p>
-Currently, I am a postdoctoral research fellow at the University of Connecticut and a visiting scientist at Massachusetts Institute of Technology, working with <a href="https://engineering.dartmouth.edu/community/faculty/junbo-zhao">Dr. Junbo Zhao</a> and
+Currently, I am a postdoctoral research associate at the University of Connecticut and a visiting scientist at Massachusetts Institute of Technology, working with <a href="https://engineering.dartmouth.edu/community/faculty/junbo-zhao">Dr. Junbo Zhao</a> and
 <a href="https://energy.mit.edu/profile/deepjyoti-deka/">Dr. Deepjyoti Deka</a>.
 I received my Ph.D. degree in Electrical Engineering from the University of Connecticut in 2024, advised by